Ford Festiva: First generation (WA; 1986)

-The first generation Ford Festiva was designed by Mazda in Japan at the request of parent company Ford.
-The Mazda-designed and built three-door hatchback was launched in Japan in February 1986 under the name "Ford Festiva", with the 1.1 and 1.3-liter engines.
+The first generation Ford Festiva was designed and engineered by Mazda in Japan at the request of parent company Ford.
+The Mazda-designed and built three-door hatchback was launched in Japan in February 1986 under the name "Ford Festiva", with the 1.1 and 1.3-litre engines.

 The Festiva used a front-wheel drive layout with rack and pinion steering, independent front suspension with struts, coil springs and sway bar, and a torsion beam rear suspension.
 The Festiva was facelifted in 1989, receiving a redesigned grille insert and tail lamp lenses.
 In Japan at launch, the Festiva three-door was offered in L, L Special, S, Ghia, and Canvas Top specification levels.
 Ford retailed the Japanese market Festiva via the Autorama dealership network.
-At the 1986 Tokyo Motor Show, the sporty GT and GT-X models were shown, with a unique twin-cam 1.3-liter engine (BJ).
+At the 1986 Tokyo Motor Show, the sporty GT and GT-X models were shown, with a unique twin-cam 1.3-litre engine (BJ).
 These were fitted with a special body kit and a prominent bonnet bulge, and went on sale on 1 December 1986.
 By then, the Festiva Cargo L (commercial version) had also been added to the lineup, in either a two- or a five-seat version.

 Beginning in 1989, Autorama also began selling left-hand drive, Korean-assembled five-door hatchbacks (and later the four-door sedan as well).
 The Hatchback was sold as the Ford Festiva 5, while the four-door sedan was called the Festiva β.
 Neither version sold particularly well in Japan.
 973 cars were brought in during 1989, with the aim of selling 2,000 the following year.
 Production of the Japanese market Ford Festiva ended in December 1992, with sales from stock continuing for another month.

 Markets

 North America

 In mid-1986, another Ford partner, Kia Motors in South Korea began production of the Festiva under license as the "Kia Pride".
 Starting from late 1987 for the 1988 model year, Kia began exports to the United States under the "Ford Festiva" name.
 Canadian sales began in January 1989, marketed at Ford and Mercury dealerships.
-Ford offered a single 1.3-liter B3 four-cylinder engine and three trim levels: L, L Plus, and LX.
+Ford offered a single 1.3-litre B3 four-cylinder engine and three trim levels: L, L Plus, and LX.
 The two base models featured a four-speed manual overdrive transmission, with the LX upgraded to a five-speed unit.
 A tachometer and tilt steering wheel also featured on the LX trim, as did alloy wheels, remote mirrors, cloth interior seating, and an AM/FM cassette radio.